The following sections are included in this chapter:

 Unit and regression tests can be introduced that run in a test environment that is clustered.
 This may help automate certain types of clustered testing that an individual developer would not always remember (or have the time) to do.

-Avoid mixing and matching network speeds: Make sure that all servers can and do connect to the network at the same speed, and that all of the switches and routers between those servers run at that same speed or faster.
+Avoid mixing and matching network speeds: make sure that all servers connect to the network at the same speed and that all of the switches and routers between those servers run at that same speed or faster.

 The Coherence cluster protocol can of detect and handle a wide variety of connectivity failures.
 The clustered services are able to identify the connectivity issue, and force the offending cluster node to leave and re-join the cluster.
 In this way the cluster ensures a consistent shared state among its members.

 Coherence clusters members that are located outside of a firewall must be able to communicate with cluster members that are located within the firewall.
 Configure the firewall to allow Coherence communication as required.
 The following list shows common default ports and additional areas where ports are configured.

 cluster port: The default multicast port is 7574.
 For details, see Developing Applications with Oracle Coherence.

 unicast ports: UDP requires two ports and TMB uses one port.
 The default unicast ports are automatically assigned from the operating system's available ephemeral port range.
 For clusters that communicate across a firewall, a range of ports can be specified for coherence to operate within.
 Using a range rather then a specific port allows multiple cluster members to reside on the same machine and use a common configuration.
 For details, see Developing Applications with Oracle Coherence.